 Central to the F3EAD process is the functional fusion of operations and intelligence functions throughout the SOF organization.
 In F3EAD, commanders establish targeting priorities, the intelligence system provides the direction to the target, and the operations system performs the decisive operations necessary to accomplish the SOF mission.

-The most significant aspect of F3EAD is the establishment of a true symbiotic relationship between the operations and intelligence warfighting functions.
-In F3EAD, operations constantly directs the overall intelligence effort, and intelligence in turn feeds operations with the information necessary to enable the successful accomplishment of the mission.
+The most significant aspect of F3EAD is the establishment of a truly symbiotic relationship between the operations and intelligence warfighting functions.
+In F3EAD, operations constantly direct the overall intelligence effort, and intelligence, in turn, feeds operations with the information necessary to enable the successful accomplishment of the mission.
 This kind of synchronization is crucial because on the modern battlefield the two functions are becoming fused; indeed, some may now say that “intelligence is operations.”

 F3EAD is a natural evolution of targeting, combining aspects of the conventional intelligence cycle and doctrinal operational planning with best practices and emerging tactics, techniques, and procedures forged in worldwide overseas contingency operations.

 Although SOF is best positioned to utilize F3EAD due to its inherent organizational adaptability, specialized training, and unique resourcing, F3EAD is neither new nor unique to SOF.
 Indeed, conventional targeting doctrine now supports F3EAD as a part of the targeting process, and F3EAD has become part of the institutional training programs at places such as the Military Intelligence Officers Basic Course.

 F3EAD in Conventional and SOF Doctrine